 v Reporting requirements

-Pursuant to the Norwegian Act on Debt Information14 a financial institution has to report information to an authorised debt registry institution about a customer's unsecured debt or unused credit line for which the financial institution is a creditor.
+Pursuant to the Norwegian Act on Debt Information,14 a financial institution has to report information to an authorised debt registry institution about a customer's unsecured debt or unused credit line for which the financial institution is a creditor.
 The SSPE is exempt from the licensing requirements and will consequently not be deemed a financial institution.
-Therefore, the Working Group proposes that the servicer be subject to the reporting requirement.
+Therefore, the Implementing Law provides that the securitisation servicer will be subject to the reporting requirement.

-The EU Securitisation Regulation lays down an extensive list of requirements regarding information to be provided to a securitisation repository, or, if such a repository has not been established, and subject to certain conditions, on a website, to make the transaction public.
+The EU Securitisation Regulation lays down an extensive list of requirements regarding information to be provided to a securitisation repository, or, if such a repository has not been established and subject to certain conditions, on a website, to make the transaction public.
 Such requirements may be reflected in Norwegian regulations passed by the Ministry of Finance after the Implementing Law has entered into force.

 vi Institutional investors – due diligence requirements